James Flack Norris Award In Physical Organic Chemistry

-Since coming to Syracuse in 1984, Baldwin's research has been continuously supported by the National Science Foundation.
-"NSF funding allowed me to follow my basic research priorities for all of these years, for which I am extremely fortunate and thankful," Baldwin says.
-"Significant advances in chemistry over the past 25 years have enabled us to conceptualize and execute experiments pertinent to reaction mechanisms that would have been unimaginable earlier."
+Borden, 67, received his bachelor’s, master’s, and doctoral degrees from Harvard University, where he served for five years as an assistant professor before moving to the University of Washington.
+After 31 years at UW, Borden accepted a position in 2004 as the first Welch Chair of Chemistry at North Texas, where he is now a Distinguished University Research Professor.

-Other honors and awards garnered by Baldwin include a Daniel Webster National Fellowship, the Charles Lathrop Parsons Scholar Fellowship, an Alfred P. Sloan Fellowship, a Guggenheim Foundation Fellowship, and a Senior U.S. Scientist Award from the Alexander von Humboldt Foundation.
+Borden has been the recipient of fellowships from the Alfred P. Sloan, John Simon Guggenheim Memorial, and Alexander von Humboldt foundations and from the Japan Society for the Promotion of Science.
+Among his honors, he has received an Arthur C. Cope Scholar Award from ACS and has been named a fellow of ACS and of the American Association for the Advancement of Science.

-Baldwin will present the award address before the Division of Organic Chemistry.
+Borden will deliver the award address before the Division of Organic Chemistry.

 Join the conversation